 By: Stan Popovich

-As a result, here are seven tips on how to manage the stresses and anxieties in taking care of your finances.
+As a result, here are eight tips on how to manage the stresses and anxieties in taking care of your finances.

 1. Get sound advice from a good financial professional: There are many financial professionals that can give you good advice on how to manage your finances.
 Listen to what they have to say and decide for yourself the best route you can take in terms of your investments and finances.

 2. Develop a budget to manage your expenses: A budget will help you to pay your bills on time without running out of money.
 A budget will also help prevent you from spending your money on things that you do not need.

 3. Stay out of debt: Pay off your credit card bills and try to get rid of your debts.
 This will help save you from paying all of that interest.
-There are also many credit counselors you can talk to that will help you develop a plan to get out of debt.
+There are also many money experts you can talk to that will help you develop a plan to get out of debt.
 Doing these things will reduce your anxieties.